 A Goal without a plan is just a wish!

 Using the menu that you created, begin making your shopping list.
 A helpful tip, to save you time, is to categorize all of the items on your list.
 This keeps you from running from one end of the store to the other.
 To save even more time, ask someone from the courtesy desk for a map of their store and arrange your grocery list according to the map.

 In the beginning, keep it simple!

 You can take this as far as you want or keep it as simple as you want.
-If you’re just starting out I would suggest keeping it simple, starting off with prepping 2-3 meals, or just washing the fruit, chopping the vegetables and portioning the food for each meal.
+If you’re just starting out I would suggest keeping it simple, starting off with prepping 2-3 meals, or just washing the fruit, chopping the vegetables, and portioning the food for each meal.

 I started slowly by prepping the breakfasts for the week.
 I’m not a morning person, so the less time spent in the kitchen means the later I can get up.
-I keep my breakfast menu pretty simple during the week with things like Overnight Steel Cut Oats, Baking Mix Coffee Cake, Hard Boiled Eggs or Breakfast Burritos, all which can be made ahead of time and will stay fresh or can be frozen.
+I keep my breakfast menu pretty simple during the week with things like Overnight Steel Cut Oats, Baking Mix Coffee Cake, Hard Boiled Eggs, or Breakfast Burritos, all of which can be made ahead of time and will stay fresh or can be frozen.

 Cooking is love made visible!